The Singles (Dannii Minogue album)

 The Singles is a greatest hits compilation by Australian singer Dannii Minogue.
 It was released by Mushroom Records on 3 November 1998 in Australia only.
 The album features all fourteen of Minogue's singles released between 1990 and 1998.
 The tracklist opts for the original album versions of each song rather than their respective single versions, with the exceptions of "Jump to the Beat" and "Baby Love", which were not included on Minogue's original debut, Dannii but on its Australian re-issue Love and Kisses and....
 The album includes the UK-only single "Love's on Every Corner" and the Australian-only single "Coconut", which was a hidden track on Girl.
 Since the compilation was a catalogue release, it was ineligible to chart on the Australian albums chart.

+Simultaneously, a 2-CD remix compilation called The Remixes was also released.
+It features some previously vinyl exclusive 12" mixes and dub versions of the original tracks.
+It contains an altered track listing from the singles edition, which notably opts out "Love's On Every Corner" and "Coconut" thus being replaced by "Hallucination", a B-side to "Jump to the Beat".

+The album artwork is identical between both versions except the titles, and was shot by photographer Steve Shaw.